 Mintos is a European p2p lending platform.
 P2p lenders use the Mintos platform to offer their loans to lending investors.
 Mintos is present in Europe, South America and Asia.
-There different types of loans such as mortgages, pawnbroking, personal loans, car loans and others.
+They offer lending in different types of loans such as mortgages, pawnbroking, personal loans, car loans and others.
 Each loan has a different interest rate and duration.
-Some loans are backed by an asset; this gives some investor protection.
+Some loans are backed by an asset and others with a buyback guarantee, this gives some investor protection.

 Interests Rates up to 14%

 Mintos offers high-interest rates compared to traditional bank accounts.
 These loans have a higher interest rate than bank accounts because the capital is at risk.
 In a bank account the capital has very little risk and is generally insured by the government, Minto’s loans do not have any kind of government insurance or guarantee.

 While Minto’s interest rates ranged around 10% for an important period, they are not slowly trending down to the disappointment of many long-standing Mintos investors.

 Interest from loans held on the platform provides a source of passive income.
 Learn more about the 12 advantages of p2p lending.